NikolasMarkou/blind_image_denoising/README.md

 Our addition (not in the paper) is the gaussian multi-scale pyramid that expands the effective receptive field without the need to add many more layers (keeping it cheap computationally).

+#### Noise estimation model Multi-Scale mixer
+Our addition (not in the paper) is a noise estimation model that decides the contribution of each layer when mixing them back in.

 #### Normalization layer
 Our addition (not in the paper) is a (non-channel wise and non-learnable) normalization layer (not BatchNorm) after the DepthWise operations.
 This is to enforce sparsity with the differentiable relu below.